Tenchi2xh/Svala/docs/svala.md

     def fib(n: Int) = fibonacci(n).mkString(" - ")
     ```

+    This works because the SBT project is configured with both the current Svelte file's code and the whole source directory as compilation targets, so the import of another internal package will work as expected.

-    And call use that to render some reactive text:
+    We can now call our function to render some reactive text:

     ```html
     <div>Fibonacci numbers: {fib(a)}</div>